Klod2mars/permacalendar-v2/loggardeninstal.md

 garden_create_screen.dart:95:45: Expected to find ','.
 garden_create_screen.dart:96:21: Expected to find ','.
 And 5 more...

 Try fixing the errors and re-running the build.

+[SEVERE] freezed on lib/app_router.dart:

+This builder requires Dart inputs without syntax errors.
+However, package:permacalendar/app_router.dart (or an existing part) contains the following errors. app_router.dart:308:43: Expected to find ','. app_router.dart:308:50: Expected to find ','. app_router.dart:308:54: Expected an identifier.
+And 6 more...

+Try fixing the errors and re-running the build.